jzpero/mdnotes/docs/Infectious Diseases/Antibiotics 101.md

 - fluoroquinolones

 ### Beta-Lactams
-==Common central structure== with a beta lactam ring and a thiazolidine ring (penicillins and carbapenems) or a dihydrothiazine ring (cephalosporins).
+Common central structure with a beta lactam ring and a thiazolidine ring (penicillins and carbapenems) or a dihydrothiazine ring (cephalosporins).
 All bind to and inhibit PBPs, enzymes important for cross-linking bacterial cell wall peptidoglycans.
 Prevents cross linkage of the cell wall peptigoglycans, leading to loss of bacterial cell wall integrity.
 All require active bacterial growth for bacteriocidal action.

 #### Penicillins